-Have you ever felt like your throat is made of sandpaper or like you have a golf ball lodged in your esophagus?
+Have you ever felt like your throat is made of sandpaper or you have a golf ball lodged in your esophagus?
 Yep, of all of the possible cold symptoms, a scratchy or sore throat is usually the first sign that you have a cold coming on.

 Now, it is possible to get a sore throat with the flu, allergies, or COVID as well—typically because of the post-nasal drip that irritates your throat.
-But, if you were experiencing throat discomfort before any other symptoms crept up on you, then it’s more than likely that you’ve got a common cold.
+But if you were experiencing throat discomfort before any other symptoms crept up on you, it’s more than likely that you’ve got a common cold.

 If you’ve ever had the flu, you know how brutal it is—even your hair hurts.
 And, as fun as that is, it’s usually an obvious sign that you’re dealing with the flu.

 Researchers are still learning a lot about how COVID-19 presents itself in individuals, but we know that it also affects your respiratory system.
 That means it shares a lot of symptoms with a cold, the flu, and allergies.

 As the Centers for Disease Control and Prevention explains, some common symptoms include:

 Confused?
 Don’t panic yet.
 There are also some not-so-fun symptoms that set COVID-19 apart from a cold, the flu, or allergies.
 These include: